Douglas Chamberlain: Early life

 Chamberlain was born in Cardiff in 1931.
 His father was a coal merchant.
 He was not successful during his school years; he would frequently completely fail spelling and writing exercises.
 His parents sent him to board at Ratcliffe College, a private school near Leicester.
 There a school master realised he was very intelligent but had an 'inability to comprehend the written word'; a condition now called dyslexia.
-The extra help he was then given meant he passed the entrance exam to Queens' College, University of Cambridge to study medicine.
+The extra help he was then given meant he passed the entrance exam to Queens' College, Cambridge, to study medicine.

 Difficulty telling left and right, and a preference for rowing over the dissection room, almost caused him to fail on anatomy.
 A case of mistaken identity meant he passed; the external examiner wrongly thought he was the son of a famous physician and passed him.
 He graduated from the university in 1953 with a Bachelor of Arts (BA), that was later promoted to Master of Arts (MA).
 He then studied at Medical College of St Bartholomew's Hospital, qualifying as a doctor in 1956 as Bachelor of Medicine, Bachelor of Surgery (MB, BChir).